 - skin ulcers

 Causes of McCune-Albright syndrome

-McCune-Albright syndrome is caused by a mutation in the gene called GNAS1.
-The mutation causes the GNAS1 gene to become more active than normal.
-The gene mutation is not inherited from the parents, nor is it present at the time of conception.
-The mutation actually occurs in an early cell division in the developing embryo.
-As a result, the mutation is present in some, but not all, cells of the person’s body.
+McCune-Albright syndrome is caused by a change in the GNAS1 gene .
+The change causes the GNAS1 gene to become more active than usual.
+The gene change is not inherited from the parents, nor is it present at the time of conception.
+The change actually occurs in an early cell division in the developing embryo.
+As a result, the change is present in some, but not all, cells of the person’s body.
 This is known as ‘mosaicism’.

-Despite hormonal irregularities, the majority of women with McCune-Albright syndrome are fertile.
+Despite hormonal irregularities, most women with McCune-Albright syndrome are fertile.
 A person with McCune-Albright syndrome cannot pass the condition on to their children.
-The cause of the genetic mutation is not known.
+The cause of the genetic change is not known.

 Diagnosis of McCune-Albright syndrome

 The tests used to diagnose McCune-Albright syndrome may include:

 - physical examination

 - blood tests to check hormone levels of the thyroid, parathyroid, adrenal glands and pituitary gland